rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     In the which ye also walked some time, when ye lived in them.
     But now ye also put off all these; anger, wrath, malice, blasphemy, filthy communication out of your mouth.

-There is a clear sense that idolatry is anything valued above God, not just images but anything that is not Christ Jesus:
+There is a clear understanding that idolatry is anything valued above God, not just images but anything that is not Christ Jesus:

 !!! quote "1 John 5:19-21"
     And we know that we are of God, and the whole world lieth in wickedness.